gazebosim/gz-transport/tutorials/03_nodesAndTopics.md

 subscribe to the same topic and will receive the messages containing the image.
 A node could also offer an echo service in the topic `/echo`.
 Any node interested in this service will request a service call on topic `/echo`.
 The service call will accept arguments and will return a result.
-In our [echo service example](05_services.html), the result will be similar to the input parameter passed to the service.
+In our echo service example (\ref services), the result will be similar to the input parameter passed to the service.

 There are some rules to follow when selecting a topic name.
 It should be any